sestito/Python_Autograder/NewAutograder/gui-setup-readme.md

 When a student clicks "Check Code":

-1. **Email is sent to instructor** containing:
+1. **Email is sent to instructor** (specified in config.ini) containing:
-   - Student name and email
+   - Student name
    - Assignment name
    - Submission timestamp
    - Full test results
    - Student's code file (attached)

+2. **Email subject format**: `Assignment Name, Student Name, YYYY-MM-DD, HH:MM:SS`
+   - Example: `Assignment 1 - Variables, John Smith, 2025-10-26, 14:30:45`

-2. **Email NOT sent if**:
+3. **Email NOT sent if**:
-   - Email configuration is incomplete
+   - Email configuration is incomplete in config.ini
    - SMTP connection fails
-   - A message appears in results indicating the issue
+   - Debug mode determines if error message is shown to student

+4. **Debug Mode**:
+   - When `debug = true` in config.ini: Email errors are displayed to students
+   - When `debug = false` in config.ini: Email errors are hidden (recommended for production)
+   - Use `debug = false` to prevent students from seeing email configuration issues

 ## Troubleshooting

-### "config.json not found"
+### "config.ini not found"
 - Create the file in the same directory as `autograder_gui.py`
 - Use the template provided above